rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 There are a few places where proc macros may encounter unexpanded macros in their input:

-* In attribute and procedural macros:
+* In attribute macros:

     ```rust
     #[my_attr_macro(x = a_macro_call!(...))]
     //                  ^^^^^^^^^^^^^^^^^^
     // This call isn't expanded before being passed to `my_attr_macro`, and
-    // can't be since attr macros are passed raw token streams by design.
+    // can't be since attr macros are passed opaque token streams by design.
     struct X {...}
     ```

+* In procedural macros:
     ```rust
     my_proc_macro!(concat!("hello", "world"));
     //             ^^^^^^^^^^^^^^^^^^^^^^^^^
     // This call isn't expanded before being passed to `my_proc_macro`, and
-    // can't be since proc macros are passed raw token streams by design.
+    // can't be since proc macros are passed opaque token streams by design.
     ```

-* In proc macros called with metavariables or token streams:
+* In declarative macros:
     ```rust
-    macro_rules! m {
-        ($($x:tt)*) => {
-            my_proc_macro!($($x)*);
-        },
-    }

-    m!(concat!("a", "b", "c"));
+    env!(concat!("PA", "TH"));
-    // ^^^^^^^^^^^^^^^^^^^^^^
+    //   ^^^^^^^^^^^^^^^^^^^
-    // This call isn't expanded before being passed to `my_proc_macro`, and
-    // can't be because `m!` is declared to take a token tree, not a parsed
+    // Currently, `std::env!` is a compiler-builtin macro because it often
+    // needs to expand input like this, and 'normal' macros aren't able
-    // expression that we know how to expand.
+    // to do so.
     ```

-In these situations, proc macros need to either re-call the input macro call as part of their token output, or simply reject the input.
+In these situations, macros need to either re-emit the input macro invocation as part of their token output, or simply reject the input.
 If the proc macro needs to inspect the result of the macro call (for instance, to check or edit it, or to re-export a hygienic symbol defined in it), the author is currently unable to do so.

 Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro calls to interact well with more parts of the language.
-Additionally, supporting the 'proc macro definition' use case above allows proc macro authors to use macros from other crates _as macros_, rather than as proc macro definition functions.

 As a side note, allowing macro calls in built-in attributes would solve a few outstanding issues (see